QuentinPrts/ITSC_2021/README.md

 # ITSC_2021

 1. Download the file.
-2. Click on the dowloaded file, it will be open in your favorit navigator.
+2. Click on the dowloaded file.
+It will be opened with your favorite navigator.
-3. Normal click on a label to desactivate the curve on the chart, double click on a label will only plot the cliked one.
+3. Click on a label to desactivate the curve on the chart.
+A double click on a label will only plot the cliked one.